Vinod3d/FastApi-tutorial-step-by-step/09-exception-handling/Exception-handling.md

 FastAPI allows you to handle these errors cleanly and professionally.

----

-# 1️⃣ What is Exception Handling?
+### 1️⃣ What is Exception Handling?

-Exception handling means:

-> Catching errors and returning a proper response instead of breaking the application.
+Exception handling means Catching errors and returning a proper response instead of breaking the application.

 Example problem: